tommyhuangthu/SAAINT/README.md

 ## SAAINT-DB vs. SAbDab

-   Below we provide a head-to-head statistical comparison between SAAINT-DB (updated on Jan 29, 2025) and SAbDab (updated on Jan 17, 2025)
+   Below we provide a head-to-head statistical comparison between SAAINT-DB (updated on May 1, 2025) and SAbDab (updated on May 2, 2025)

 Item for comparison                            | SAAINT-DB    | SAbDab
 --------------------------------------------:  | -----------: | -------: